The Welsh Way: Reception

 Adam Somerset of the Wales Arts Review described the book as "four hundred pages of concentrated interrogation and debate on the direction of Welsh politics, culture and society," saying that the essays "certainly speak to power in a way that is broad and unrelenting," but criticised the book for editing errors and a tendency towards Welsh exceptionalism.
-Dylan Moore of the Institute of Welsh Affairs stated that "there can be no doubt that The Welsh Way is a wake up call," but that "it must also be recognised that this loose collective of marginalised academics represent a very narrow milieu of Welsh life."
+Dylan Moore of the Institute of Welsh Affairs stated that "there can be no doubt that The Welsh Way is a wake up call," but "it must also be recognised that this loose collective of marginalised academics represent a very narrow milieu of Welsh life."
 Jon Gower of Nation.Cymru said that "the essays in this urgently timely collection are indictments, charges made against those who currently run the country" and that the "evidence amassed is of the forensic kind."

 Former Plaid Cymru leader Leanne Wood said that the book makes "the case that the government in Wales – led by Labour for more than 20 years since the Senedd’s inception in 1999 – has pursued a neoliberal agenda designed to preserve the status quo" and that the Welsh government's rhetoric of clear red water was "yet another spun line."